 How are arrhythmias diagnosed?

-placing electrodes at specific locations on your body (chest, arms, and legs), a graphic
+are placed at specific locations on your body such as your chest, arms, and legs.

-- Exercise ECG, or stress test.
+Exercise ECG, or stress test.
 You are attached to the ECG machine as described above.
-However, rather than lying
+But you walk on a treadmill

-- Signal-averaged ECG.
-This procedure is done in the same manner as a resting ECG, except that your heart's
+Signal-averaged ECG.
+This procedure is done in the same manner as a regular an ECG, except that your heart's

 electrical activity is recorded over a longer period of time, usually 15 to 20 minutes.

-- Electrophysiologic studies (EPS).
-A nonsurgical but invasive test in which a small, thin tube (catheter) is inserted
+Electrophysiologic studies (EPS).
+This is a nonsurgical but invasive test in which a small, thin tube (catheter) is

-into a large blood vessel in your leg or arm and advanced to your heart.
+put into a large blood vessel in your leg or arm and moved to your heart.
 This lets

-your doctor find the site of the arrhythmia's origin within your heart tissue.
-Your
+your healthcare provider find where the arrhythmia originates within your heart tissue.

-doctor is then able to determine how to best treat it.
-Sometimes, your doctor can
+Your provider can then figure out how to best treat it.
+Sometimes, your provider can

 treat the arrhythmia by doing an ablation at the time of the study.

-- Holter monitor.
-A continuous ECG recording done over a period of 24 or more hours.
-Electrodes are
+Holter monitor.
+A Holter monitor is a continuous ECG recording done over a period of 24 or more hours.

-attached to your chest and connected to a small portable ECG recorder by lead wires.
+Electrodes are attached to your chest and connected to a small portable ECG recorder

-that cause an excessive amount of sweating.
-This could cause the electrodes to become
+that cause a lot of sweating.
+This could cause the electrodes to become loose or fall

 when you feel symptoms.
 Event monitors are typically worn longer than Holter monitors.